carinij/calculator/readme.md

 ## Overview

 ### Background
-A simple calculator.
+A straightforward calculator.
 Supports +, -, \*, /, and ().
 To create an expression for evaluation, please press the calculator buttons or click in the text box labeled "Expression" and start typing.
 Click on "=" to see the result.

 For your convenience, the calculator saves a list of your recent results.
 It also has three selectable modes for when you click on "=" and it successfully evaluates your expression:
 * In "Clear" mode, the calculator will delete the contents of the input text box.